Redfive is full service Music Supervision agency founded and managed by Rupert Hollier and David Fish.

 David Fish - Biography

 David is the co-founder of Redfive and a music supervisor for film and TV.
-Whilst still in his 20’s, David has had a far-reaching and varied career.
-From touring punk drummer to film composer, his early music business career saw him in artist management, A&R and label roles, working on projects/releases for Roni Size, Public Enemy and George Clinton.
+From touring punk drummer to film composer, David has had a vastly varied route to supervision.
+His early music business career saw him in artist management, A&R, and label roles, working on projects/releases for Roni Size, Public Enemy, and George Clinton.

-David is a member of the UK & European Guild of Music Supervisors.
+David is a member of the UK & European Guild of Music Supervisors and sits on the Union Committee.